rutvij-25/weedgeolocator/README.md

 - **Upload** `.tif` / `.tiff` georeferenced orthomosaic imagery
 - **YOLOv8-based detection** on tiled images for large raster handling
 - **Automatic GPS conversion** from UTM to WGS84
-- **Export shapefile** of detections for use in GIS software
+- **Export Shapefile** of detections for use in GIS software
 - **Interactive visualization** overlaying detections on the orthomosaic
-- Currenlty supporting grass weeds only (I will add common ragweed, palmer amaranth and common lambsquaters soon)
+- Currently supports **grass weeds** only (common ragweed, Palmer amaranth, and common lambsquarters coming soon)

 ---